DOCKER

 docker run -d -p 3000:3000 my-node-app

-5. Explain the difference between CMD
+5. Explain the difference between CMD and ENTRYPOINT in Docker.

-Answer: Both define the command to run inside a container, but ENTRYPOINT
+Answer: Both define the command to run inside a container, but ENTRYPOINT is not overridden by command-line arguments, while CMD is.

 Example: